m-rivera/m-rivera.github.io/research.md

     In this family of molecules, some had AIE, while others remained dark in the crystal, despite the difference between the molecules being of only a few atoms.
-It surfaced that the seemingly small change at the scale of the molecule amplified into a large change in how into how it stacked together to make a crystal.
+It surfaced that the seemingly small change at the scale of the molecule amplified into a large change in how it stacked together to make a crystal.
 You can understand it like this: if you were playing Jenga with L-shaped blocks, you wouldn't be able to stack the tower in the usual way, you would have to come up with a more elaborate architecture.
 The same was true for these crystals.
 Therefore there were changes within the molecule itself (intra-) and between the molecules due to the stacking (inter-).
     These changes were subtly correlated, making it impossible to understand how one affected AIE without the other.
 The main point of view of the paper was to understand the interplay between these inter- and intramolecular processes, as the title suggests.

     This was mostly the work of my groupmate Michael, though I helped in designing and adapting tools to model the 'excited state' molecule (read: